ITRA’s Legal Claims

 Our lawyers have adopted a robust approach to these proceedings and should the Defendants be unable to offer a substantive defence to the claim, we have instructed our lawyers to take every step to curtail the proceedings, in favour of our clients, as quickly as possible.

-If you are an INFINITY Club member and have yet to have your case reviewed by our legal team please contact us today.
+If you are an INFINITI Club member and have yet to have your case reviewed by our legal team please contact us today.

 You feel that you were mis-sold your timeshare